 When your young child has crooked teeth or an overbite, you may be unsure what to do.
 Should you wait to see if their teeth “straighten out” on their own or does your child need treatment now?
+What is early intervention orthodontics?
 How young is too young?
 You will get the answers you need from a skilled orthodontist.

 The “Right” Age to See An Orthodontist